Top Tips for Air Leakage Testing

 With the new Part L 2010 regulations, it may be more economical to air test every dwelling.
 This is because dwellings on a site which are NOT tested will be assessed using the ‘confidence factor’, which is calculated by adding 2 to the average air test result.
 Make sure you know how this could affect your results.

 Would you like to know more?
 We know that an air test ‘fail’ will cause you an expensive delay.
 With our construction site experience, and over 4000 air tests under our belt, we have just what you need to get you that important ‘pass’.
-We are committed to giving you the best price and the best service for air leakage testing.
-Our Rapid Response team work in your area, which means you won't have to wait and can have an on-site instant result.
-And the simple fact is that 100% of our customers recommend us.
-Find out why and ring our hotline now 08458 386 387.
+We are committed to giving you the best price and the best service for Air Leakage Testing.